Agent Control Protocol: Admission Control for Agent Actions: Evaluation

 The evaluation uses an in-memory state backend for latency benchmarks and a single-node Docker Redis instance for backend comparison.
 Persistent storage, distributed deployments with replication, and wide-area network latency introduce considerations not measured here.

 \textbf{Replay resistance is bounded.} ACP does not implement nonce-based replay prevention; replay resistance is enforced through temporal validity (\texttt{TimestampDrift} flag) and anomaly accumulation (F\_anom Rule~3).
-Tokens with varied resource fields and moderate base RS~$<$~DENIED threshold can evade pattern-based detection while generating \texttt{ESCALATED} outcomes, preventing cooldown activation (Experiment~4, Case~4).
+Tokens with varied resource fields and moderate base RS~$<$~DENIED threshold can evade pattern-based detection while generating \texttt{ESCALATED} outcomes, preventing cooldown activation (Experiment~5, Case~4).
 Nonce tracking requires cryptographic session state that is outside the scope of ACP's stateless per-request admission model.
-This is an explicit design boundary, empirically characterized in Experiment~4.
+This is an explicit design boundary, empirically characterized in Experiment~5.
 ACP provides graduated replay resistance across conformance levels: L1 enforces temporal validity (\texttt{TimestampDrift}); L2 adds anomaly accumulation (F\_anom); L3 adds complete ledger auditing (ACP-LEDGER-1.3).
 Strict cryptographic nonce-based prevention is identified as a future specification extension, motivated by the ACP-LEDGER-1.0 hash-chained log work item.

-\textbf{State-Mixing Vulnerability (ACP v1.21--v1.22).} ACP-RISK-2.0 aggregates anomaly signals at the agent level: F\_anom Rules~1 and~2 are computed via \texttt{CountRequests(agentID)} and \texttt{CountDenials(agentID)}, both indexed exclusively by \texttt{agentID}.
+\textbf{State-Mixing Vulnerability in ACP-RISK-2.0 (fixed in v1.22 via ACP-RISK-3.0).} ACP-RISK-2.0 aggregates anomaly signals at the agent level: F\_anom Rules~1 and~2 are computed via \texttt{CountRequests(agentID)} and \texttt{CountDenials(agentID)}, both indexed exclusively by \texttt{agentID}.
 This introduces \emph{cross-context interference}: semantically distinct interaction patterns share a common anomaly accumulation register.
-This vulnerability is empirically demonstrated in Experiment~6, where 11 sequential \texttt{data.read}/public requests (each individually approved) prime the Rule~1 counter, causing a subsequent \texttt{financial.transfer}/sensitive request to receive an anomaly penalty of $+20$ and transition from \texttt{ESCALATED} (RS~$=50$) to \texttt{DENIED} (RS~$=70$) --- a decision outcome that does not occur in clean state.
+This vulnerability is empirically demonstrated in Experiment~7, where 11 sequential \texttt{data.read}/public requests (each individually approved) prime the Rule~1 counter, causing a subsequent \texttt{financial.transfer}/sensitive request to receive an anomaly penalty of $+20$ and transition from \texttt{ESCALATED} (RS~$=50$) to \texttt{DENIED} (RS~$=70$) --- a decision outcome that does not occur in clean state.

 \emph{Attack construction.} Consider agent $A_1$ sending three requests under context $\langle \textsf{read},\, \textsf{public} \rangle$ (\texttt{BaseRisk}~= 0) followed by one request under $\langle \textsf{write},\, \textsf{sensitive} \rangle$ (\texttt{BaseRisk}~= 50), with \texttt{FLOOD\_THRESHOLD}~= 3.
 Table~\ref{tab:state-mixing-trace} shows the evaluation under the current model, where \texttt{pattern\_count} is indexed by \texttt{agentID} only.